-The world of web analytics can certainly be daunting, to begin with, but we encourage you to stick with it.
-As time goes on and you become more familiar with your chosen web analytics tool, you’ll find yourself making more data-driven decisions, which is much more powerful and concrete than simply making assumptions about your website and professional practice.
-At OfferingTree, we have built integration possibilities with some of the most common web analytics tools available.
-Get in touch with us if you would like to learn more about taking your OfferingTree website to the next level with web analytics.
+The world of web analytics can be daunting, but we encourage you to stick with it.
+As time goes on and you become more familiar with your chosen web analytics tool, you’ll find yourself making more data-driven decisions, which is much more powerful and concrete than simply making assumptions about your website and yoga business.
+You might also feel empowered to take the next steps in getting found through Google searches!

 At OfferingTree, we make it easy to connect analytic tools like Google Analytics to your OfferingTree yoga website.
 Ask us about it at an upcoming live demo – schedule one today!